Stacey Surveys Ltd

 A copy of the Commercial EPC must then be provided to the successful buyer or the person who takes up the tenancy of the property in Carmarthen.

-Estate agents and other third parties in Carmarthen must ensure that an EPC has been commissioned before they can market a property for sale or rent
+Estate agents and other third parties in Carmarthen must ensure that a commercial EPC has been commissioned before they can market a property for sale or rent

-We can provide a commercial EPC for your property at a very competitive price, and have over 10 years experience in supplying EPCs in the Carmarthen area.
+We can provide a commercial EPC for your property at a very competitive price, and have over 10 years experience in supplying commercial EPC certificates in the Carmarthen area.

-The EPC assessment provides the building with a standard energy and carbon emission efficiency grade, from 'A' to 'G', where 'A' is the best and with the average to date being D/E.
+The commercial EPC assessment provides the building in Carmarthen with a standard energy and carbon emission efficiency grade, from 'A' to 'G', where 'A' is the best and with the average to date being D/E.

 Properties with the best ratings are more attractive to potential tenants and buyers, as they are cheaper to run.
 It is therefore vital that an experienced surveyor carries the survey.
 Our surveyor Phil Stacey has worked in the industry since 2007, therefore is vastly experienced to carry out the survey of your commercial property in Carmarthen.

-I have an EPC, do I need to update it?
+I have a commercial EPC, do I need to update it?

 Please enquire for bulk pricing for portfolios of property in and around the Carmarthen area,, no matter how big or small.